slipstream/SlipStreamDocumentation/docs/developer_guide/dependencies.rst

 nonetheless, it can be used for development and testing.

 These instructions assume that you are building the software on an up-to-date, minimal Ubuntu 14.04 system.
+You should upgrade your system to make sure you have the latest versions of dependencies.

 **Unfortunately, the default version of Java available on Ubuntu 14.04 is too old to work with SlipStream.** You must pull the latest version